 You will find information on how to calculate your visa travel days on this page here.

 As a general rule, once a Schengen visa application is submitted to the Consulate, a decision is taken by the Consulate within 15 calendar days.
-This period may be extended up to 30 days or 60 days.
+This period may be extended up to 45 days.
 More information is available here

 Applications can be lodged no more than six (6) months before the start of the intended trip.